sky-uk/mite/docs/index.rst

 1. Scalability.
 The apps that we test are scalable, distributed systems;
    our performance testing framework should be as well.
 2. Maintainability.
 As software engineers, we have a full arsenal of information organization and reuse techniques.
-We shoudl treat our performance tests as code, and bring these same techniques to bear.
+We should treat our performance tests as code, and bring these same techniques to bear.
 3. Snakiness.
 Python is the best language for us to accomplish our goals for the project.